 Human-bear conflicts are complex and diverse.
 Consequently there is no single one-for-all solution to effectively prevent all of these problems.
 Because often few problem bears cause large part of all bear incidents, special attention needs to be given to preventing development of repetitive conflict behaviour.
 According to available knowledge, preventing access to anthropogenic food in combination with public education is in many cases the most effective approach.
 Experiences from several regions suggest that this approach gives best results when local inhabitants are actively involved.
 Successful preventive management is also considerably more acceptable to public than reactive responses once the conflicts have already occurred.
 Once problem behaviour is developed in a bear, changing it can be considerable challenge.
-Well-established monitoring that quickly detects such behaviours is crucial for successful application of aversive conditioning to anthropogenic food.
+Wellestablished monitoring that quickly detects such behaviours is crucial for successful application of aversive conditioning techniques that revise the process of habituation to human presence and/or conditioning to anthropogenic food.
 Once this process has proceeded to higher stages, considerably more effort will be needed to prevent further conflict behaviour and in some cases bear removal may be the only option.